-Your local ACAT member (usually a nurse, social worker or other health care professional) will make a time to come to your home and talk to you about your current situation and assess you for government funded aged care services.
+Your local ACAT member (usually a nurse, social worker or other health care professional) will contact you within 2-6 weeks to make a time to come to your home and talk to you about your current situation and assess you for government funded aged care services.
+Where face-to-face contact is not possible (e.g. if you are in a remote area or due to exceptional circumstances such as a seasonal weather event or pandemic), a teleconference, video conference or telehealth assessment may be undertaken.